-The large increase in claims in recent months continues to be a concern for the PMOC.
-Claims and pending/potential contract changes now have a maximum potential impact that is substantially greater than the remaining contingency in the project budget.
-In the opinion of the PMOC, SFMTA should continue their focus on the resolution of outstanding claims in order to improve confidence in the adequacy of the available contingency.
-The PMOC recommends that a review be conducted in the first quarter of 2019 of the outstanding claims to produce a reasonable estimate of potential cost exposure.
+The potential increase in claims in recent months continues to be a concern for the PMOC.
+Claims and pending/potential contract changes now have a maximum potential impact that is approaching the value of the remaining contingency in the project budget.
+While SFMTA continues their focus on the resolution of outstanding claims, the timing and the amount of a global claim settlement with the contractor is critical for the completion of the project within project budget and for the achievement of the Revenue Service on or before the projected date.
+It is the PMOC's opinion that the likelihood of project contingency not being adequate has increased.